-- Course-level SLOs are relatively narrow in scope, learning outcomes which students are expected to achieve as they complete a course.
+- Course-level SLOs are relatively narrow in scope, articulating what students are expected to achieve as they complete a course.

-- Program-level SLOs are broader in scope, learning outcomes which students are expected to achieve as they complete a program (e.g., core courses and electives for the major).
+- Program-level SLOs are broader in scope, articulating what students are expected to achieve as they complete a program (e.g., core courses and electives for the major).

 - Institutional-level SLOs (i.e. WSU’s Seven Learning Goals of Undergraduate Education and example learning outcomes) are very broad in scope.
 Students are expected to achieve these learning outcomes as they complete a bachelor’s degree (e.g., UCORE general education + the major).

 It is worth noting that the terms learning outcomes, learning competencies, learning objectives, etc. are sometimes used interchangeably or with distinctions specified by a professional association.
 The term learning outcomes is commonly used at WSU and by ACE.

 While faculty provide students with SLOs at multiple levels, this webpage and its resources are focused on program-level SLOs.
 For more information about course-level SLOs, which are required on course syllabi at WSU, see Required Syllabus Elements.
 For more information about WSU’s Seven Learning Goals of Undergraduate Education see the WSU Catalog and the UCORE Assessment website.

 An effective degree program or major is more than a collection of courses.
 Program-level SLOs should guide an intentional curriculum designed to foster student achievement of those SLOs.
 In this context, program-level SLOs serve several important purposes and audiences, as they can:

 - Make clear what students should expect from their educational experience